reymon359/book-sentences/books/atomic-habits/README.md

 The goal is not to read a book, the goal is to _become_ a reader.

+What you do is an indication of the type of person you believe that you are.

+Once a person believes in a particular aspect of their identity, they are more likely to act in alignment with that belief.

+Doing the right thing is easy.
+After all, when your behavior and your identity are fully aligned, you are no longer pursuing behavior change.
+You are simply acting like the type of person you already believe yourself to be.

+When working against you, though, identity change can be a curse.
+Once you have adopted an identity, it can be easy to let your allegiance to it impact your ability to change.

+Many people walk through life in a cognitive slumber, blindly following the norms attached to their identity.
+“I’m terrible with directions.”
+“I’m not a morning person.” ...and a thousand other variations.

+The more deeply a thought or action is tied to your identity, the more difficult it is to change it.

+It can feel comfortable to believe what your culture believes (group identity) or to do what upholds your self-image (personal identity), even if it’s wrong.

+The biggest barrier to positive change at any level—individual.

+Good habits can make rational sense, but if they conflict with your identity, you will fail to put them into action.

+On any given day, you may struggle with your habits... ...Over the long run, however, the real reason you fail to stick with habits is that your self-image gets in the way.

+Progress requires unlearning.

+Becoming the best version of yourself requires you to continuously edit your beliefs, and to upgrade and expand your identity.

+If your beliefs and worldview play such an important role in your behavior, where do they come from in the first place?
+How, exactly, is your identity formed?
+And how can you emphasize new aspects of your identity that serve you and gradually erase the pieces that hinder you?

+### THE TWO-STEP PROCESS TO CHANGING YOUR IDENTITY

+Your identity emerges out of your habits.

+You are not born with preset beliefs.
+Every belief, including those about yourself, is learned and conditioned through experience.

+Your habits are how you embody your identity.
+When you make your bed each day, you embody the identity of an organized person.

+The more you repeat a behavior, the more you reinforce the identity associated with that behavior.

+The word _identity_ was originally derived from the Latin words _essentitas,_ which means _being,_ and _identidem,_ which means _repeatedly._ Your identity is literally your “repeated beingness.”

+If you go to the gym even when it’s snowing, you have evidence that you are committed to fitness.
+The more evidence you have for a belief, the more strongly you will believe it.

+I published a new article every Monday and Thursday for the first few years.
+As the evidence grew, so did my identity as a writer.
+I didn’t start out as a writer.
+I _became_ one through my habits.

+As you repeat these actions, however, the evidence accumulates and your self-image begins to change.

+Your habits contribute most of the evidence that shapes your identity.
+In this way, the process of building habits is actually the process of becoming yourself.

+This is a gradual evolution... ...We change bit by bit, day by day, habit by habit.
+We are continually undergoing microevolutions of the self... ...If you finish a book, then perhaps you are the type of person who likes reading... ...Every action you take is a vote for the type of person you wish to become.

 ## 3 How to Build Better Habits in 4 Simple Steps